maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 This leads onto a discussion about [posterior predictive distributions](#pred_dist) which allow us to get uncertainty estimates for a prediction.
 There are many ways to use uncertainty estimates from a Bayesian analysis and [active learning](#active) is discussed as one such application.

-We then finish by discussing [sparse regression](#sparse) to address cases where the dimensionality of the problem is much larger than the number of samples.
+We then finish by discussing [sparse regression](#sparse) to address cases where the dimensionality of the input data is much larger than the number of samples.

 <a name="blr"></a>
 <hr class="with-margin">